wthompson92/final_b2/README.md

 1. Set up a many to many relationship between students and courses
    * Courses should have a name
    * Students should have a name
-   * Students should have a grade for each course they are associated with
+   * Students should have a grade for each course they are associated with.
+This grade should be a decimal number.

 1. Complete the following user stories: